Historically Black Colleges and Universities

 HRCF’s historically Black colleges and universities (HBCU) program empowers LGBT HBCU students to be change-agents on their campus and lead resourcefully through the intersections of race, religion, gender identity, class and sexual orientation.
+Check back fore more information on the 2015 summit.

 - Coming Out Guide for African Americans